Ohio State University Logo

 Ohio State Emblem

 The identity of the university and its sports department is associated with the name.
 The common element is the phrase “Ohio State,” which is included in all three logos.
-This inscription refers to both the educational institution and the teams at the same time.
+This inscription refers to both the educational institution and the teams simultaneously.

 The Ohio State University’s text mark is in a legible, thin Sentinel typeface – with serifs and classic glyphs.
 It also resembles the Capita, which has more rounded corners than the original.
 The sports team logo is written in a font that closely matches Geronimo’s Ohio Collegiate.

-OSU’s and Buckeyes’ signature palettes are identical, which is why all emblems feature a gray and red Scarlet.
+OSU’s and the Buckeyes’ signature palettes are identical, so all emblems feature gray and red Scarlet.
 Additional colors are white and black.
-Moreover, they do not have the background, but basic, as they are used for inscriptions and edging lines.
+Moreover, they lack a background and are basic, as they are used for inscriptions and edging lines.

 Can I use the Ohio State logo?